luyadev/luya.io/docs/guide/frontend/forms.md

 <?= $activeForm->field($form, 'attachment[]')->fileInput(['multiple' => true, 'accept' => 'file/*']) ?>
 ```

-Validation inside the model is done by `luya\admin\ngrest\validators\StorageUploadValidator`.
+Validation inside the model is done by <class name="luya\admin\ngrest\validators\StorageUploadValidator" />.
 This will not only validate but also save the file in LUYA admin storage [Storage](../app/storage)

 ```php
 [['attachment'], StorageUploadValidator::class, 'multiple' => true],
 ```

-In order to display the data inside the NgRest CRUD system you have to apply the `luya\admin\ngrest\plugins\FileArray` plugin for the given field name:
+In order to display the data inside the NgRest CRUD system you have to apply the <class name="luya\admin\ngrest\plugins\FileArray" /> plugin for the given field name:

 ```php
 /**